Boloco: Corporate identity

 In 2007, the Humane Society of the United States announced that Boloco had gone cage free for its estimated "318,000 worth of liquid eggs" it used each year.
 Then-CEO Harder stated that it was "the right thing to do and results in better food for our customers".
 A year later, the chain became the first fast-casual chain in New England to gain Certified Green status from the Green Restaurant Association (GRA); by 2011, it received a 2-star designation from the group.
 In a press release announcing the new designation, the GRA noted that Boloco had "reduce[d] its environmental footprint and increase[d] sustainable practices".
 Examples of the techniques used included a recycling program, organic t-shirts, and providing environmental education to employees.
 Food service supplier HT Berry noted that it had worked with Boloco to accomplish its sustainability goals, such as offering compostable items instead of plastic utensils and bowls, and eliminating Styrofoam cups.
 Boloco became a certified B Corp in 2016, a designation that "recognizes businesses that balance social responsibility with the pursuit of profits".
 The chain later experimented with plant-based minced chicken in 2022 at the Congress Street location.

 Maryland Governor Martin O'Malley, Boloco CEO Patrick Renna, and U.S. Secretary of Labor Thomas E. Perez holding a #RAISETHEWAGE sign at a Maryland Boloco (2014).

 The chain was recognized in 2014 for its commitment to paying higher-than-minimum wages.
 At a press event at the Congress Street restaurant in February 2014, U.S. Senators Elizabeth Warren and Richard Durbin spoke to bring awareness to then-U.S. President Barack Obama's goal to increase the federal minimum wage.
 They emphasized that both businesses and workers were in support of the initiative.
 Later that year in August at an event at the Bethesda, Maryland, restaurant, Maryland governor Martin O'Malley was joined by U.S. Labor Secretary Thomas E. Perez to call for an increase in the federal minimum wage and to promote the governor's proposed increase to that state's minimum wage.
 In a 2014 article, The New York Times reported that Boloco was "one of the handful of restaurant chains that deliberately pay well above the federal minimum wage," and in 2015, The Boston Globes Taryn Luna wrote that Boloco was a "rare champion for low-wage workers in a fast-food industry notorious for paying the bare minimum and relying on part-time employees".
 In 2002 when the minimum wage was $5.15, the chain paid its workers no less than $8 per hour.
 By 2018, the average hourly wage for employees was $14.50 while comparable industries paid workers only $9.54 per hour according to the U.S. Bureau of Labor Statistics.
+CEO John Pepper noted that "Boloco had acted as a sort of 'Petri dish' for his own progressive model", adding "How high can you push people's wages and still have a viable, profitable business?"